nicodoggie/bastion-falls-hugo/docs/races/dolo-dolo.md

 by many of the Dolo-Dolo themselves, as the Eastern and Western tribes.
 These groupings are defined by which side of the [Stairway to the Heavens](/places/stairway-to-the-heavens) their ancestral lands lie upon.

+Historical references to the Dolo-Dolo were put in question by many modern scholars of Ahurian history prior to the Fall of Burtz.
+They surmise that most of these histories and records were semi-mythical, whose sources were colored by a certain historiographical tradition that ascribed unexplained events or perceptions to popular theological references.
+In these cases, historians believed that Dolo-Dolo sightings were used to explain strange sightings within forest regions due to the popularity of the [Tale of the Great Ahuriyata nad the Dolo-Dolo Trickster]().
+They offer as proof the virtual disappearance of Dolo-Dolo sightings and references after 700 Ai.
+Of course, recent events around the world, where peoples once considered mythological have begun to surface, especially actual tribes in Sorha who call themselves the Dolo-Dolo have renewed interest in re-examining these histories and called into question the historiographical theories on the subject.

 ## Mythology
 ### Ahurian Tradition

 Most Ahurians have only heard of the Dolo-Dolo through the Tale of the Great Ahuriyata and the Dolo-Dolo Trickster.